The Encyclopedia of American Songs and Musicals

 Actors: Alice White (Goldie), David Manners (Jimmy), Ken Thomson (Joe Palmer)

 This feature film whose plot is setting in a club (led as it should be by the mob) is less a musical than a gangsters' movie.
 Alice White plays the role of a young revue leader named Goldie, whose voice altogether rather ordinary is offset by a very attractive physical.
-The part devoted to the show occupies only a secondary place but the camera shoots for the first time a resolutely cinematographic choreography while playing on the mobility of the plans and the use of effects of vertical high-angle shots of a new kind.
+The part devoted to the show occupies only a secondary place but the camera films for the first time a resolutely cinematographic choreography while playing on the mobility of the plans and the use of effects of vertical high-angle shots of a new kind.
 The presence of a wide rotating scene associated with combinations of synchronized dance routines announces the future orientations of Busby Berkeley.

 Alice White (Paterson (NJ) 1904 – Los Angeles

-This actress of temperament worked first in
+This hot-blooded actress worked first in

 Hollywood as a simple secretary before being